10/10 - Our new expanded lobby has been framed out.

 10/1 - Phase 1 is complete and our administrative staff was able to move into their new offices, so Phase 2 could begin.

 NFCC has been utilizing every room of the counseling center, and our staff has been very flexible to allow for clients’ needs to come first.
 In 2017, both the Executive Director’s and the Clinical Director’s offices became dual functioning spaces when regular therapy rooms were fully booked — transitioning from office space to therapy room and back.

 NFCC leadership and the building contractor have created a plan that will allow the counseling center to remain in business throughout the expansion.
-The entire timeline of the project is estimated to take roughly four months to complete.
-The estimated cost of the building expansion is $300,000 and currently we have $191,550 committed towards that goal!
+We estimate the project to be completed in the Fall of 2018.

 This expansion will increase therapy space by creating new rooms, freeing up existing rooms to be used exclusively for therapy.
 Once the expansion is complete the multipurpose room and playroom will no longer be dual functioning rooms but fully dedicated therapy spaces totaling seven dedicated therapy rooms and four administrative offices.
 The four new administrative offices will have multiple benefits for NFCC’s productivity including their availability as therapy rooms during peak evening and weekend hours.
 Currently, the counselors do not have desk space at NFCC to write their case notes – the new workstations will allow them to now have dedicated space in between therapy sessions to write clinical case notes.